eclab/edisyn/README.md

 #### USB connections to synthesizers

 Windows USB MIDI Java is very flaky, unlike MacOS or Linux.
 Many devices don't play nicely with it and may not work properly.
 If a device doesn't respond, try quitting Edisyn, disconnecting and reconnecting the USB cable, and trying again (no, really).
 In other cases, particularly with devices with non-class-compliant USB, you'll be out of luck (the Novation SL's USB may be a problem for example).
-Try MacOS, it's bulletproof!
+Try Linux.

 #### Casio CZ, Yamaha FB01 and SY22/35/TG33 editors on Windows